akramnarejo/x_bank_smart_locker/README.md

 # x bank smart locker
-Desktop application for the Bank smart locker which is based on the iris recognition.
+Desktop application for the Bank locker which is based on the iris recognition.